InterStella0/stemoji/README.md

 |   ![fast.gif](./readmes/fast.gif)   |   ![search.gif](./readmes/search.gif)   |

 Other features includes:
-- Listing out all emojis
+- Listing out all emojis.
-- Emoji management
+- Emoji management:
-  - Adding, Renaming, Deleting
+  - Adding, renaming, and deleting your own emojis.
-  - Setting favourite emojis
+  - Setting favourite emojis.
-- Reacting with custom emojis
+- Reacting with custom emojis.

 ### For use
-- Available on Direct Messages by user installs
+- Available on Direct Messages by user installs.
 - Available for use in servers that allows external application installs.
+- Available for servers that adds the bot.

 ## Self-host Configuration
 <details>